 At your second hearing a number of different things can happen:

-If the Respondent has been properly served with the documents and chooses to participate in the Full Hearing thy have the option to ask for a continuance.
+If the Respondent has been properly served with the documents and chooses to participate in the Full Hearing they have the option to ask for a continuance.
 This means your Full Hearing will be re-scheduled and you will come back on a different day.

 The second option for your Full Hearing is a Consent Agreement Civil Protection Order.
 If the Respondent has been properly served and chooses to participate in the Full Hearing a Consent Agreement Civil Protection Order may be established.
-This means our Case Manager would work between the Petitioner and Respondent to create a Protection Order that both parties agree to in terms of what the Order says and how long it is in effect for.
+A Consent Agreement Domestic Violence Protection Order is an Order that both parties agree to in terms of what the Order says and how long it is in effect.

 The third option for your Full Hearing is a trial.
 If the Respondent has been properly served and chooses to participate in the Full Hearing either party can ask to go to trial that same day, if the Magistrate's docket allows.
 At the trial the Petitioner will have the burden of proof based on the preponderance of evidence that an act or acts of domestic violence have occurred.
 Both parties will be held to the same standards as an attorney and must follow the proper procedures and local rules during this trial.
 At the conclusion of the trial the Magistrate will write a decision to either grant or deny the Civil Protection Order and you will receive a copy of this decision in the mail.

 If the Respondent has NOT been properly served either by Sheriff's Deputies or certified mail the hearing cannot move forward.
 The Court will wait 15 minutes past the scheduled hearing time for the Respondent to arrive.
 After 15 minutes, if the Respondent has not appeared, the hearing date and time will be reset and the Petitioner will be responsible for perfecting service.
 A new address may be needed or a different method of service may be attempted.